Bank robbery: First known use of camera footage to apprehend a bank robber

 In 1957, security cameras installed at St. Clair Savings and Loan in Cleveland recorded the first film footage used to apprehend and identify bank robbers.
 The robbery occurred on April 12, when a 24-year-old male pointed a gun at a teller while his accomplice, an 18-year-old female, stuffed over $2,000 into a bag.
 A third accomplice drove the getaway car.
 The three were captured shortly after video footage of the robbery aired on national news.

 Stockholm syndrome

 In 1973, four hostages were taken during the Norrmalmstorg robbery in Stockholm, Sweden.
 After their release, the hostages defended their captors and refused to testify against them.
 This led to an academic interest in a phenomenon soon after referred to as Stockholm syndrome, wherein hostages, during captivity, paradoxically form a sympathetic bond with their captors as a survival strategy.
 Stockholm syndrome is a "contested illness" due to doubt about the legitimacy of the condition.

+First known use of a helicopter

+On February 16, 1984, more than $160,000 was stolen from the Merchants and Farmers Bank and Trust Co. in Leesville, Louisiana using a stolen getaway helicopter.

 Historical bank robbers

+George Leonidas Leslie (1842 – June 4, 1878) was involved in 80% of the bank robberies in the U.S. from 1869 to his death in 1878.
+He was involved in the Manhattan Savings Institution robbery.

 Jesse James (September 5, 1847 – April 3, 1882) was one of the most notorious bank robbers in American history.